SDK preview 2.10 will be released by June 6th!

 Introduction to Stops

 “Exposure stops”, or just “stops”, is a common term in photography.
 It is used to describe how much light hits the sensor, or the brightness level of the image, relative to a reference level.
 This reference level is sometimes referred to as “0 stops”.
 The brightness of the image is doubled when you “move one stop up” and reduced by half if you “move one stop down”.
 The total amount of stops a camera has at its disposal is equivalent to the sum of how many times the light intensity can be doubled.
 The amount of stops available in a sensor relates to the dynamic range of the camera.
-The Zivid camera has about 23 stops available, which is a key component as to why Zivid is able to achieve good data on shiny objects.
+The Zivid camera has about 23 stops available, which is a key component as to why Zivid can achieve good data on shiny objects.

 Stops in practice